-Access Services of Mullen Library is responsible for the charging, renewing, discharging, routing, and shelving of Mullen Library stacks material.
+The Access Services Department is responsible for the charging, renewing, discharging, routing, and shelving of library books, journals, and media.

 My Library Account: Access your library account to monitor your library activities and renew books online...

 Note: Each of the patrons listed above belongs to a patron category.
-For each patron category there is a Circulation Privileges Statement that outlines the category's privileges and responsibilities.
-These guides are available at the Mullen circulation desk as well as online.
+For each patron category there is a Circulation Privileges Statement that outlines the privileges and responsibilities of that group of borrowers.
+These guides are available at the Mullen circulation desk and online.

 - Loan periods are based on your patron category and are specified on the Circulation Privileges page.

 - Overdue fines are $.25 a day.
-There is a three-day grace period for books returned within this time frame; if a book is returned after that, the full $.25 per day must be paid.
+There is a three-day grace period for books; if a book is returned after that, the full $.25 per day must be paid.

-- Fines for Central Reserve items are $.60 per hour for two-hour and overnight loans, and $1.00 per day for three-day and seven-day reserves.
-There is a $0.60 per hour fine for all overdue laptops, power adapters, wireless cards, and floppy disk drives.
-There is a $25.00 maximum fine and there is no grace period for overdue reserve items.
+- Fines for Mullen Library reserve items are $.60 per hour for two-hour and overnight loans, and $1.00 per day for three-day and seven-day reserves.
+There is a $0.60 per hour fine for all overdue laptops, power adapters, and computer locks.
+There is a $25.00 maximum fine and is no grace period for overdue reserve items.

-- If a book is recalled from you and you return it after the new due date issued by the recall, you will be fined $5.00 per day.
+- If a book that you have borrowed is recalled and you return it after the new due date issued by the recall, you will be fined $5.00 per day.

-- Overdue fines for other WRLC libraries may be paid at CUA, but the lending library must handle fine disputes.
+- Overdue fines for other WRLC libraries may be paid at CUA, but the lending library will handle any fine disputes.

 A hold is a request for a book that another patron has already checked out which is not needed before the due date.
 The person who currently has the book out will not be able to renew it, and the requestor will receive a notice when the book is returned.
-The book will be held at the circulation desk for ten days, after which it will be reshelved.
+The book will be held at the circulation desk for ten days, after which it will be returned to the shelf.